akihikodaki/dts/test_plans/pvp_multi_paths_vhost_single_core_performance_test_plan.rst

 3. Send packet with packet generator with different packet size, check the throughput.

-Test Case 4: vhost single core performance test with Inorder no-mergeable path
+Test Case 4: vhost single core performance test with inorder no-mergeable path
 ==============================================================================

-flow:
-TG --> NIC --> Virtio --> Vhost --> Virtio --> NIC --> TG

 1. Bind one port to igb_uio, then launch vhost by below command::